turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - SetFontOrder(SpriteFont font, int order)

 #### RenderPath3D
-A 3D scene can either be rendered by a Forward or Deferred render path, or path tracing.
+This is the default scene render path.
 It inherits functions from RenderPath2D, so it can render a 2D overlay.
-- [void-constructor]RenderPath3D()
+- [constructor]RenderPath3D()
 - SetAO(int value)  -- Sets up the ambient occlusion effect (possible values below)
 - AO_DISABLED : int  -- turn off AO computation (use in SetAO() function)
 - AO_SSAO : int  -- enable simple brute force screen space ambient occlusion (use in SetAO() function)